 My name is Terry Thomas.
 I write the nature column for the Idaho Falls Post Register (70,000 readers) and also Island Park News.
-I'm a lifelong naturalist, a wildlife biologist for 30 years and have been writing this nature column for 22 years.
+I'm a lifelong naturalist, a wildlife biologist for 30 years and have been writing this nature column for 23 years.

 You can read the column here.
 Just scroll down and click on whatever interests you.
 There are over 300 columns here so you should be able to find something of interest.

 Longtime readers have been excited about the publication of, The Best of Nature, with over 100 of the best essays (232 pages) from past years.
 If you are new to the column, you especially don't want to miss this book as I started this website after I published the book.

 I also illustrate the column with my own photographs and offer free photography classes on this site as well.